xialijun0801/qfin/README.md

 Make sure you understand the usage and output of these functions: `lm`, `glm`, `anova`, `summary.lm`, `plot.lm`, `acf`, `pacf`.

 ## Python

+*comments on the usefullness*: 5 for all roles